-This developing construction of the concept of disability is unfortunate as in order to fully embrace the social model future decisions of the CJEU need to recognize that the stigma faced by PLHA is disabling as it is a factor imposed on top of PLHA's impairment that serves to unnecessarily isolate and exclude them from full participation in society.
+to persuade the Supreme Court that she should fall within the remit of the ADA as HIV substantially limited one of her major life activities, her ability to reproduce.
+Yet clearly a restriction on one's ability to reproduce does not hinder the participation of an individual in professional life as required by the CJEU's functional conception of "disability".
 It is hoped that in future the CJEU broaden the concept of disability for the purposes of the Framework Directive to encompass individuals who are prevented from participating fully and effectively in society and not just, as the law currently stands, professional life.
-The case of Bragdon9 illustrates that whilst a condition like HIV may not hinder an individual's functional participation in professional life it certainly is able to limit an individual's full and effective functional participation in society.
+The case of Bragdon illustrates that whilst a condition like HIV may not hinder an individual's functional participation in professional life it certainly is able to limit an individual's full and effective functional participation in society.
 Indeed, the fact that it does hinder functional participation in society only serves to exacerbate stigma against PLHA who may be perceived as "other" or "different" from the able bodied majority due to their inability to fully participate in some aspects of society.
 This stigma knows no boundaries; it exists within the place of work of PLHA and outside of it.
-The CJEU ought to recognize that for the purposes of the Framework Directive individuals who are prevented from participating fully and effectively in any aspect of society due to stigma, and not just as currently enunciated employment, are "disabled" and should fall within the remit of the is required for the purposes of the Framework Directive.
-By referring to HIV and questioning whether a minimum level of severity is required, some might interpret Advocate General Kokott's comments as failing to take into account the fact that PLHA, in common with many other individuals with disabilities, face discrimination within employment not solely because of functional limitations due to the severity of their condition but often because of the substantial stigma associated with their condition.
+The CJEU ought to recognise that individuals who are prevented from participating fully and effectively in society due to stigma are "disabled" and should fall within the remit of the Framework Directive.

+In addition, it is somewhat troubling as to why Advocate General Kokott questioned whether a certain degree of severity of disability is required for the purposes of the Framework Directive.
+By referring to HIV and questioning whether a minimum level of severity is required, Advocate General Kokott fails to take into account the fact that PLHA, in common with many other individuals with disabilities, face discrimination within employment not solely because of functional limitations due to the severity of their condition but often because of the substantial stigma associated with their condition.
 Indeed, due to recent medical advances in the treatment of HIV, PLHA within employment are now arguably more likely to be discriminated against because of the stigma associated with their condition as opposed to any functional limitations.
 By questioning whether a certain degree of severity is required and using HIV as an example, it would appear that Advocate General Kokott moves the concept of disability away from the social model of disability.
-It is respectfully submitted that the focus appears to be solely upon a particular condition's degree of impact upon an individual's functional ability.
+Kokott appears here to be focusing solely on any conditions degree of impact upon an individual's functional ability.
 If the CJEU is to fully embrace the social model of disability, such considerations should not come into play.
-Under the social model, disability is any societal factor which imposes restrictions on disabled people.
+So, under the social model, disability is any societal factor which imposes restrictions on disabled people.
 Thus the correct focus of any future CJEU decision concerning the definition of disability for the purposes of the Framework Directive should be to examine what factors limit the individual in question from participating fully and effectively in society.
 Focusing on the restricting factors of an individual's impairment and examining degrees of severity, as was suggested in the HK Danmark (Ring and Skouboe Werge) case, merely undermines any attempt at effectively implementing the social model of disability into EU law.